iot-lab/iot-lab-yocto/README.md

 Build IoT-LAB images and packages
 =================================

-[Yocto Project](https://www.yoctoproject.org/) aim to develop embedded Linux images and user-space applications that run on targeted devices like IoT-LAB Open A8 nodes.
+[Yocto Project](https://www.yoctoproject.org/) aim to develop embedded Linux images and user-space applications that run on targeted devices like IoT-LAB Open A8 and RPI3 hardware.

 The process of building images and packages has been wrapped in a Makefile for easier use.
 This will setup you environment  if it hasn't been set before, update the configuration for your machine and build the images or packages.